 - multifocal (nodular)

 They receive most of their blood supply from the hepatic artery accounting for its characteristic enhancement pattern : early arterial enhancement with early washout.
+Hence, a small foci of HCC may be seen within a regenerative liver nodule, as a foci of arterial enhancement (nodule-in-nodule appearance) 15.

 - focal HCC